joakim-brannstrom/dextool/plugin/mutate/doc/design/mutations.md

 2. If both sides are floating point types use the following schema instead:

+TODO investigate Mutant 3.
+What should it be?

  Original Expression | Mutant 1 | Mutant 2 | Mutant 3
 -------------------|----------|----------|----------
  `x < y`           | `x > y`  |          | `false`